Chondria/SiB/docs/from-transaction-to-block-part-1.md

 level: advanced
 ---

-# From transaction to block
+# From transaction to block - part 1

 Transaction connotes different meanings under different settings, even in software development.
 The concept of transactions in a traditional database represents multiple and usually complex actions that potentially manipulate data spanning different tables in a database.
 Transactions in blockchain have a similar connotation.
 Blockchain transaction describes a specific action and how a blockchain runtime should execute it.

 Substrate and its ecosystem provide ergonomic tools and a modular approach that can be used to construct transactions and implement all processes relevant to transaction validation, transaction metering, transaction execution, and block propagation.
 Substrate also allows you as a developer to customize every step related to transaction execution and block production.

 This guide is part 1 of a two-part series that provides a detailed description along with reference code implementation on how transactions and blocks are handled in Substrate.
 In this guide, we break down the essential process involving transactions within the context of Substrate and highlighting how each step can be customized.

 >Help us measure our progress and improve Substrate in Bits content by filling